aexolate/tp/docs/UserGuide.md

 * `Employee EMPLOYEE_ID NAME successfully added!`

 Expected output when add command fails:
-* Invalid Salary : `Please input a non-negative salary as a numerical value (e.g. 4000)`
+* Invalid Salary : `Salary should only contain numbers, and it should be non-negative`
-* Duplicate employee ID : `EMPLOYEE_ID already exists`
+* Duplicate employee ID : `This person already exists in the address book`
 * Unable to assign employee ID : `There is no employee ID available to be assigned.
 Please delete unused employees to free up employee IDs`
 * Too long name/position/department : `Please keep the <NAME/POSITION/DEPARTMENT up to 100 characters.`
-* Missing inputs : `<Inputs that are missing> are missing from the command.
-Please input the add command in the format: add [id/EMPLOYEE_ID] name/NAME position/POSITION department/DEPARTMENT salary/SALARY`
+* Missing inputs : `Invalid command format!`

 ### Listing a list of employees : `list`